ComposableFi/composable-cosmos/tests/localcentauri/README.md

 ### Create a mainnet state export

-1. Set up a node on mainnet (Example: http://cosmosia10.notional.ventures:11111/centauri/)
+1. Set up a node on mainnet

 2. Take a state export snapshot with the following command: